ClinicalTrials.Veeva

 The control dataset (N=97) represented the current standard of care for hearing, which is to say no treatment.
 Retrospective OAE RWD from the no-treatment group was analyzed and compared to RWD from a treatment group of patients (N=93) who also had at least two years of annual retrospective OAE examinations and began taking ACEMg immediately following their third annual OAE examination, thus enabling objective measurement of the potential impacts on auditory function from daily oral self-administration of ACEMg.

-The study yielded statistically significant clinical data demonstrating that ACEMg effectively preserved and improved auditory function, thereby mitigating SNHL, demonstrating that ACEMg preserved or improved inner ear auditory function for 75.2% (N=70) of those in the treatment group (N=93), with most improvement occurring within the first six months of daily use.
+The study yielded statistically significant clinical data demonstrating that ACEMg effectively preserved and improved auditory function, thereby mitigating SNHL, demonstrating that ACEMg preserved or improved inner ear auditory function for 75.3% (N=70) of those in the treatment group (N=93), with most improvement occurring within the first six months of daily use.

 The article reporting results from the study is available on the Open Science Framework (OSF) preprint server at https://osf.io/preprints/osf/uw7tq.

-Study administrators concluded that the clinical data justify a larger study, especially considering the inherent safety of ACEMg and its availability in an inexpensive, convenient oral dose form, perhaps leading to considering ACEMg as an effective, accessible method of addressing the global challenge of hearing loss.
+Study administrators concluded that the clinical data justify a larger study, especially considering the inherent safety of ACEMg and its availability in an inexpensive, convenient oral dose form, perhaps leading to considering ACEMg as an effective, accessible method of addressing the global public health challenge of hearing loss.

 Method

+By accepting the terms of the informed consent and data-sharing agreement upon joining the study, participants agree to submit their de-identified data for analysis and reporting after their 24-week test is complete.
 All data is shared for secondary analysis and reporting under a data-sharing agreement with the study sponsor, the Keep Hearing nonprofit.

 Costs